Bootstrap Motion Forecasting With Self-Consistent Constraints: Related Work

 \section{Related Work}

-\textbf{Motion Forecasting.} Traditional methods~\cite{houenou2013vehicle,schulz2018interaction,xie2017vehicle,ziegler2014making} for motion forecasting mainly utilize HDMap information for motion prior estimation and Kalman Filter for motion states prediction.
-Most of the constraints are based on handcrafted rules.
-Recently, with the power of deep learning, more and more works are proposed to exploit the potential of data mining.
-Methods~\cite{bansal2018chauffeurnet,chai2019multipath,gao2020vectornet,ye2021tpcn,liang2020learning,liu2021multimodal,duvenaud2015convolutional,henaff2015deep,shuman2013emerging} explore different representations, including rasterized image, graph representation, point cloud representation and transformer to create the input for the task and generate the final output trajectories by regression or post-processing sampling.
-Most of these works are focusing on finding a more effective and compact way for data representation and feature extraction on the surrounding environment (HDMap information) and agents interactions.
-Based on these representations, some other approaches~\cite{zhao2020tnt,zeng2021lanercnn,song2021learning,casas2018intentnet,mangalam2020not,zeng2019end} are trying to incorporate the prior knowledge from traditional methods, which take the predefined candidate trajectories from sampling or clustering strategies as anchor trajectories.
-To some extent, these candidate trajectories can provide better guidance and goal coverage for the trajectories regression, due to their direct way for HDMaps encoding.
-However, it introduces extra dependency.
-As a result, the stability of the models are highly related with the quality of the trajectory proposals.
-To this end, some goal-guided works~\cite{gilles2021home,gu2021densetnt} optimize the goals in a end-to-end manner and take the goals as guidance rather than the candidate trajectories.
-This kind of method often adopt the sampling strategy for generating final trajectory in order to achieve more coverage rate.
+\textbf{Motion Forecasting.} Traditional methods~\cite{houenou2013vehicle,schulz2018interaction,xie2017vehicle,ziegler2014making} for motion forecasting mainly utilize HDMap information for the prior estimation and Kalman filter~\cite{kalman1960new} for motion states prediction.
+With the recent progress of deep learning on big data, more and more works have been proposed to exploit the potential of data mining in motion forecasting.
+Early efforts~\cite{bansal2018chauffeurnet,chai2019multipath,duvenaud2015convolutional,gao2020vectornet,henaff2015deep,liang2020learning,liu2021multimodal,shuman2013emerging,song2022learning,ye2021tpcn,zeng2021lanercnn,zhou2022hivt} explore different representations, including rasterized image, graph representation, point cloud representation and transformer to generate the features for the task and predict the final output trajectories by regression or post-processing sampling.
+Most of these works focus on finding more effective and compact ways of feature extraction on the surrounding environment (HDMap information) and agent interactions.
+Based on these representations, other approaches~\cite{casas2018intentnet,mangalam2020not,song2022learning,zeng2021lanercnn,zeng2019end,zhao2020tnt} try to incorporate the prior knowledge with traditional methods, which take the predefined candidate trajectories from sampling or clustering strategies as anchor trajectories.
+To some extent, these candidate trajectories can provide better guidance and goal coverage for the trajectories regression due to straightforward HDMap encoding.
+Nevertheless, this extra dependency makes the stability of models highly related to the quality of the trajectory proposals.
+Goal-guided approaches~\cite{gilles2021home,gu2021densetnt,gilles2022gohome} are therefore introduced to optimize goals in an end-to-end manner, paired with sampling strategies that generate the final trajectory for better coverage.

-Different from above methods, our approach mainly aims to integrate consistency learning into prediction.
-Due to the unique property of this task which consists of spatial and temporal learning, it is natural to apply consistency constraints in the both dimensions to enhance the robustness against disturbances.